alvzed/stickling/README.md

-# stickling
+# Stickling

-**stickling** is a platform for finding, buying, selling and trading plants, as well as seeking help for the plants you have and love.
-Houseplants are a fantastiv way of brightening up your day-to-day life, and **stickling** aims to open up this world for as many people as possible in an easy manner.
+**Stickling** is a platform for finding, buying, selling and trading plants, as well as seeking help for the plants you have and love.
+Houseplants are a fantastic way of brightening up your day-to-day life, and **Stickling** aims to open up this world to as many people as possible in an easy manner.

 ## UX